Creating a Website for Effective Website Conversion

 What is a reasonable conversion rate for my website?

 A reasonable conversion rate typically ranges from 2% to 5%, though this varies by industry.
 E-commerce sites often see 1-3%, while SaaS companies might achieve 5-10%.
-The key is to improve your current rate rather than compare it to others.
+To evaluate your website performance, benchmark your site's conversion rate against industry averages to identify areas for improvement.
+The key is to focus on optimizing your current rate rather than only comparing it to others.

 How long does it take to see results from conversion optimization?